-Ankle injuries come in numerous varieties.
-In fact, over one million people visit the ER each year due to ankle injuries.
+Ankle injuries are some of the most common injuries seen by orthopedic surgeons.1 In fact, over one million people visit the ER each year due to ankle injuries.
 Most ankle injuries also occur when the ankle is moved too far out of its typical position.

 How We Can Help

+Onto Orthopedics is the home of Dr. Shawn Hayden, a Harvard-trained orthopedic surgeon.
 When you visit us, Dr. Hayden will first inspect your ankle.
 Many times, an ankle injury is temporary and only rest is needed.
-If Dr. Hayden suspects a more serious injury, he might order an x-ray of the area.
-We have a convenient x-ray system at our practice to expedite this process.
-If an x-ray still does not provide Dr. Hayden with a solid answer, he might order other tests including a MRI.
+If Dr. Hayden suspects a more serious injury, he might order one or more diagnostic tests of your ankle.
+Some of our innovative on-site diagnostic solutions include our ultrasound machine and direct radiography (DR) x-ray system.
+If an x-ray or our other in-office tests do not provide Dr. Hayden with a solid answer, he might order other tests including an MRI.

-Once Dr. Hayden diagnoses your ankle pain, he will prescribe one of two main solutions.
+Once Dr. Hayden diagnoses your ankle pain, he will prescribe one of a variety of solutions.
 A mild injury might only require a short rest period, while a moderate ankle injury can often be treated with rest and an immobilizing brace.
+You may be a candidate for our regenerative solutions including platelet rich plasma (PRP).
 Dr. Hayden could recommend surgery as an option for severe ankle injuries.
 Dr. Hayden is well-trained in various arthroscopic surgeries which often help decrease recovery periods.
-Contact us and we will do our best to assist you in making the right decision for the health of your ankle.
+Contact us at 214-731-3008 and we will do our best to assist you in making the right decision for the health of your ankle.